-During 1st half of 2023/24 the company will introduce a certified Product Carbon Footprint calculator that will give the customers a possibility to see which footprint the products they purchase will have from production site to the customer's warehouse.
+During 2nd half of 2023/24 the company implemented a certified Product Carbon Footprint calculator that will give the customers a possibility to see which footprint the products they purchase will have from production site to the customers warehouse.
+During 2024/25 this tool will be introduced to our customers

 RIAS A/S aims to conduct its operations in a responsible manner and is continually working on creating coherence between the company's strategy and responsibility to the society that the company operates in.
-For RIAS A/S, social responsibility work is a continual process and in 2023/24 the company continues to work on structuring the required internal processes.
+For RIAS A/S, social responsibility work is a continual process and in 2024/25 the company continues to work on structuring the required internal processes.